bevyengine/bevy/_release-content/release-notes/more_widgets.md

 Bevy Feathers, our opinionated UI widget collection designed with the Bevy editor in mind, has added several new widgets this cycle:

-- text input (see the dedicated release note for far more details)
+- Text input (see the dedicated release note for far more details)
-- number input
+- Number input
-- dropdown menu button and menu divider
+- Dropdown menu button and menu divider
-- disclosure toggle (chevron expand/collapse)
+- Disclosure toggle (chevron expand/collapse)
-- icon and label (display primitives)
+- Icon and label (display primitives)
-- pane, subpane, and group (decorative frames for editors)
+- Pane, subpane, and group (decorative frames for editors)

 For full usage and an interactive demo, try out the [`feathers_gallery`] example.